hannes/MonetDBLite/README.md

 # MonetDBJavaLite

 After the C-lite, R-Lite and Python-Lite, MonetDBJavaLite is here!
-This allows the integration of MonetDB, a column-wise and high-scale OLAP relational database integrated into the JVM!
+This project allows the integration of MonetDB, a column-wise and high-scale OLAP relational database integrated into the JVM!
 Unlike a traditional socket connection, in an embedded connection, both the client and the server share the same process, which means there is no necessity to serialize and deserialize data, making the connection much faster! :)

 This integration was made as much as simple possible for performance reasons.
 At the same time, the existing JDBC driver for MonetDB was extended to accomodate both a MAPI (regular socket connetion) and an embedded connection with low overhead without breaking the JDBC specification.

 ## JNI C code
 The embedded Java version of MonetDB is heavily based and dependent on the generic one (or MonetDBLite).
 To interface Java with C it's used JNI.
 JNI code comes with two complementing parts - Java and native (C in our case) code.
 In the Java code it's declared a function `native`, which indicates that it is actually implemented in C. Later it's implementation is written the native library.
 This is where it's called the embedded C-level interface function from the Java code.

+## Installation

+TBD

 ## Libraries
 Packed in the `src/main/resources/libs` directory of the `monetdb-java-lite-<version>.jar` there should be several directories, containing the C-library of MonetDB for each available operative system.
 The extension of the library should either be the default for a dynamic libraries on the user's OS or the generic (for JNI) `.jnilib`.
 For this reason the `monetdb-java-lite-<version>.jar` size is much larger than the average size of a `.jar` file.
 If the user wants to save space, he might delete the unwanted versions of the native library in the `src/main/resources/libs` directory, altough it's not recomended to do so.

 In an IDE or when Maven runs tests from command line, the application will use the unpacked library, already present in the `src/main/resources/libs` dir (since there isn't a `.jar` yet).
 When running "in production" - from a `.jar`, the application will stream copy the library to a temp dir, and load the library from there.
 This is needed, since one cannot use the packed libraries in a `.jar` directly.

-## Installation

-TBD

 ## MonetDB database in the JVM